nataliepcodes/nataliepcodes/README.md

 * ✨ Welcome to my _GitHub_ space!
 * 🙂 Pronouns: She/Her/Hers
 * 🚀 Enjoy to travel, exploring new cultures, and learning new languages
-* 🌱 Currently learning Python Fullstack at Qwasar Software Engineering School
+* 🌱 Currently learning Python Fullstack via Udemy and Books
+* 📚 Studying towards BSc in Computing, IT and Psychology part-time and absolutely loving it!💛

 ## Projects 📂